Decay of streaks and rolls in plane Couette-Poiseuille flow: Experimental set-up and processing

 \subsection{Protocol}

-The following protocol was used in the experiments: the flow was initialized at $\Rey_i = 1000 > Re_t$, i.e. in the fully turbulent regime which was featureless.
-The belt speed was then suddenly reduced to the lower final Reynolds number $\Rey_f$ was reached.
+The following protocol was used in the experiments: the flow was initialized at $\Rey_i = 1000 > Re_t$, i.e. in the featureless turbulent regime.
+The belt speed was then suddenly reduced to the lower final Reynolds number $\Rey_f$.
 This protocol is commonly referred to as a quench experiment \citep{BottinChate1998, Monchaux2020jfm}.
 The decrease of the Reynolds number was achieved by decreasing the velocity of the membrane, using a Labview program controlling the rotation of the motor as a function of time.
 The time required to change the belt velocity is less than $0.1$~s, i.e. at most $2$ time units ($h/U_{belt}$).
-This time is much smaller than the typical evolution time of the turbulence in the channel.
+This time is much smaller than the typical decay time of the turbulence in the channel.
 In the following, time $t=0$ corresponds to the time at which the Reynolds number is decreased.